FreeRADIUS InkBridge

 }

-The matching is done via equality comparison.
-The switch statement is functionally equivalent to the following use of if statements:
+The switch statement is largely equivalent to the following use of if statements:

 Nearly equivalent syntax